 What are the symptoms?
 Any patient with a late onset seroma, or fluid collection that develops around the implant years after initial augmentation needs to be checked for ALCL.
 Masses or swelling adjacent to a breast implant require evaluation.
 Pain, asymmetry, firmness or lumps in the breast or axilla (armpit) are all reasons to get seen by your plastic surgeon.

 There are several theories to why ALCL develops.
 In the predominant theory, the texturing of the implant is believed to allow for a greater surface area for bacterial contamination, biofilm production, and chronic inflammation which leads to the immune system going awry.
 In another theory mechanical irritation from the texturing causes chronic inflammation.
 Finally another theory is that the microscopic shedding of silicone from the textured surface creates chronic inflammation.

 The good news is that treatment of ALCL is very successful when the disease is diagnosed early.
 Early detection is very important, because there have been a few deaths reported from advanced disease.
 Usually surgical removal of the implant and capsule is curative.
 Sometimes further treatment such as chemotherapy, radiation, or further surgery may be necessary.
 Unfortunately there are 9 known deaths from ALCL in the United States (as of early 2019) so treatment is best when started early.

 We will continue to learn about BIA-ALCL as more cases are undoubtedly treated over the next several years recommendations will continue to change.
-Please note this website page was published in April 2019 and newer information may be available.
+Please note this website page was published in Spring 2020 and newer information may be available.
 For now, patient education is paramount and if there is any change in their breast appearance or feel, patients need to see their plastic surgeon.
-Should you have any questions please do not hesitate to call the office or schedule a visit with Dr. Sorokin.
+Should you have any questions please do not hesitate to call the office or schedule a visit with Dr. Sorokin in Philadelphia.